 Explain the role that interpretive communications and outreach play as methods of building public and community support for ecological integrity policies.

 Interested in being notified about future offerings of PRKS 3410 - Managing For Ecological Integrity in BC's Parks and Protected Areas?
-If so, fill out the information below and we'll notify you by email.
+If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.